Products

 Financial Assistance:

-• Co-pay and affordability support: Patients are encouraged to speak with their treating physician or hospital pharmacist about available support schemes.
+For information on pricing, availability, and affordability support for Trilawil (Trientine Tetrahydrochloride 333 mg capsules), contact Laurus Rare Diseases directly at customer care number 7337585050 or visit www.laurusrarediseases.com/trilawil-healthcare.html.
+Patients are encouraged to speak with their treating physician or hospital pharmacist about available support schemes.
 Government-run rare disease programs and insurance schemes such as CGHS and state health missions in India may cover treatment costs for eligible patients with Wilson's disease.
+Patients can seek guidance on insurance navigation through ORDI (www.ordi.in).

-Patient Advocacy Organizations:
+Patient Advocacy Organisations:

 • Wilson Disease Association